 FYRE enables students to see first hand the research and creative activity conducted at NKU and see how it can translate into their own experiences and career paths.

-1. Research is awesome!
+1. Research is beneficial!

 Although research can be intimidating at first, students refer to it as one of the most rewarding experiences of their academic journeys.
 The FYRE program is designed to make research more accessible and inclusive thanks to faculty mentors who guide students in every step.